 Traditional top-down economic development is focused on business and profit, but many of Hawaii's rural and disadvantaged urban communities and residents do not reap the benefits or resist a centralized approach to economic development.
-Hawaii must look at alternatives for economic development in these communities.
 CBED is a positive program that empowers the community, strengthens the knowledge base and provides access to the resources to expand economic and social development.
 CBED supplies the infrastructure for long-term self-sufficiency, entrepreneurial opportunities, jobs, and revenue for Hawaii's local communities.
-CBED is a bottom-up approach and can play an important role in the State's overall economic development strategy.
+CBED is a bottom-up approach and plays an important role in the State's overall economic development strategy.
 An expanded fund commitment to the Statewide CBED Program serves to make Hawaii stronger by empowering communities and increasing self-sufficiency and economic diversification.
+For more information on DBEDT's CBED Program go to: